acl-org/ethics-reading-list/README.md

 This list is intentionally kept with simple formatting in Markdown to allow machine-readable processing of the resource.

-_Last Updated: 2021 Oct 19_
+_Last Updated: 2022 Feb 24_

 ### Guidelines
 * Add your name to the [contributors](#contributors) section as part of your PR.
 Include an affiliation and a weblink if you'd like.
-* References follow a three tier organization: by topic, then by year, then by first-author surname.
+* References follow a two tier organization: by year, then by first-author surname.  #tag papers with topics so that they can be found on a per topic basis.
 * Use APA style where possible.
 * Add minimally a `paper` link to direct readers directly to the `.pdf` or metadata page (arXiv or ACL Anthology) of the paper.
 * Update the ``Last Updated'' datestamp above.